Prof. David B. Jess

 My main studies of the Sun concern its lower atmosphere which can be seen in optical wavelengths.
 I am predominantly interested in how the Sun’s energy travels through its atmosphere, both in the form of flares and waves.
 To study this, I utilise a wide range of instruments, including the Queen’s University developed ROSA camera system, as well as the Royal Society funded Hydrogen-Alpha Rapid Dynamics camera (HARDcam), of which I am the Principal Investigator.
 I am also a founding member of the Waves in the Lower Solar Atmosphere (WaLSA; www.WaLSA.team) consortium, which is dedicated to promoting international collaborative research efforts linked to wave studies in the Sun’s atmosphere.

 I am also the UK’s main point of contact for the upcoming Indian National Large Solar Telescope (NLST), which will be a 2m class facility in the Merak region of Northern India.
-I am currently building a fibre-fed, near-UV hyper-spectropolarimetric imager for the NLST, which will operate as a first-light instrument on this observatory once construction is complete.
+As part of this role, I am the Principal Investigator of a prototype fibre-fed, near-UV hyper-spectropolarimetric imager for the NLST, which completed construction in 2022 and was successfully commissioned and science verified using the Dunn Solar Telescope in August 2022.
+This instrument, named the Fibre-Resolved opticAl and Near-infrared Czerny-Turner Imaging Spectropolarimeter (FRANCIS), is now available as a common-user instrument at the Dunn Solar Telescope while the NLST is under construction.
+I you are interested in utilising this instrument, then please contact me directly for more information.

 During my research career I have also supervised many successful PhD students within the Solar Physics group, including: